Module Summary – Forces in Action

 Throughout the Forces in Action Module, students engage in science and engineering practices to collect and interpret data to answer science questions, make predictions, construct explanations, and define problems in order to compare solutions and communicate findings.
 Students gain experiences that will contribute to understanding of crosscutting concepts of patterns; cause and effect; scale, proportion, and systems and system models.

-A description of each investigation in Forces in Action is coming soon.
+For a description of each investigation in Forces in Action, please see the Forces in Action Module Overview.

 © 2020 UC Regents